 Redox reactions have many industrial and everyday applications, one of which is in generating DC currents.
 The battery usually used for creating a DC current employs a redox reaction to generate electrical energy.

 Batteries and electrochemical cells used in day-to-day life are also based on redox reactions.
 One example is storage cells that are used to supply electrical needs in vehicles.
-Platypus Tech supply ready-to-order patterned electrodes as well as bespoke solutions that can be used as sites for redox reactions.
+Platypus Tech supply ready-to-order patterned electrodes as well as custom solutions that can be used as sites for redox reactions.

 Using Silicon Wafers in Electrochemistry